nathankagi/procedural-terrain/notes.md

 ## Notes

 To do

--
+- refactor terrain/heightmaps
 - orbital camera
 - add colour to vertices
 - storage of data models
   - .obj files for loading and saving of meshes
   -
 - update Meshable trait
 - extract all dla generation params
 - formalise generation tool params